-The HCC can handle complaints about health services provided by any organisation or person in Victoria.
+The Health Complaints Commissioner can handle complaints about health services provided by any organisation or person in Victoria.
 This includes both registered providers and general, or non-registered, providers.

 General health service providers are those who are not legally required to be registered under national health practitioner regulation law.
 That is why they are also known as non-registered providers.
 The many types of practitioners in this category include audiologists, naturopaths, dieticians, speech pathologists, homeopaths, counsellors, massage therapists, alternative therapists and other providers of general health services.

 In Australia, 15 health professions do require registration in order to practice.
 These are known as registered providers and are regulated under a national scheme by the Australian Health Practitioner Regulation Agency (AHPRA).

 General code of conduct

 The General code of conduct sets standards for general health service providers, meaning those not regulated by AHPRA.
 It also applies to registered providers operating outside their area of registration, for example a physiotherapist (a registered profession) providing reiki therapy (a general, or non-registered, profession).

 The General Code of Conduct became Victorian law on 1 February 2017.
 Any possible breach of this code by a general provider may be grounds for a complaint to us, which we can attempt to resolve in a variety of ways.
 In some cases it may also be grounds for a formal investigation by us.

 In summary, the general code of conduct says that general health services: